Forecast-it/handbook/you-as-a-forecaster.md

-# You as a Forecaster
+# You, as a Forecaster

 Everyone working at Forecast is a Forecaster.